isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-gnats/index.md

 2. Take your basin and put some water in it, add some soap dish drops and mix it well.
 3. Then place the candle stick holding your candle there.
 4. Make sure there is no other source of light in the room.
 Take your matchbox and light the candle.
-How does this trap work?�This trap has two benefits;
+How does this trap work?This trap has two benefits;
 1. First the gnats will be drawn near the candle by the light, some will get burnt their wings and die.
 2. Others will go for reflection in the water instead.
 Once they fall in the water containing soap dish they wont manager to survive again.
 ### 9. Maintain cleanliness in your house.